iukadike/blog/_posts/2023-09-10-format-string-attack.md

   - we need one for the %hhn% format specifier for the first address
   - we need one for the %x modulo precision modifier for the first address
   - we need 64 - 2 for the %x whole number precision modifier for the first address
-- The string will be built as: lower value address +  4-bytes of random data to account for the %x specifier that will be used for the second address + next higher value address + 4-bytes of random data to account for the %x specifier that will be used for the third address + next higher value address + 4-bytes of random data to account for the %x specifier that will be used for the fouth address + the highest value address.
-This is a total of 28-bytes.
+- The string will be built as: lower value address +  4 bytes of random data to account for the %x specifier that will be used for the second address + next higher value address + 4 bytes of random data to account for the %x specifier that will be used for the third address + next higher value address + 4 bytes of random data to account for the %x specifier that will be used for the fouth address + the highest value address.
+This is a total of 28 bytes.
 - The first address will store a lower value which is 0xAA (170).
 The first 28 bytes are where I would store the target variable's addresses.
   - 170 - 28 = 142
 - The whole number %x precision modifier for the first address is:
   - 142 // 62 = 2
 - The modulo number %x precision modifier for the first address is:
   - 142 % 62 = 18
-- The second address will store a higher value which is 0xBB.
+- The second address will store a higher value, which is 0xBB.
   - 0xBB - 0xAA = 17
-- The third address will store a higher value which is 0xCC.
+- The third address will store a higher value, which is 0xCC.
   - 0xCC - 0xBB = 17
-- The last address will store a higher value which is 0xDD.
+- The last address will store a higher value, which is 0xDD.
   - 0xDD - 0xCC = 17

 <details>
 <summary>notes</summary>
 <div markdown="1">

-For some reasons not yet known to me, putting the value of 170 in 0x080e506b does not produce the intended outcome which is 0xaa.
+For some reasons not yet known to me, putting the value of 170 in 0x080e506b does not produce the intended outcome, which is 0xaa.
 I find that I have to increase the value I put in 0x080e506b.
 After some tinkering, I was able to determine that putting the value of 285 in 0x080e506b produces 0xaa.
-Every other thing works as expected.
+Everything else works as expected.

-I am yet to determine why this happens.
+I have yet to determine why this happens.
 </div></details>